www-virtues-ag/virtues-dimens/iOS/USAGE_GUIDE.md

-# 🚀 AppDimens iOS - Usage Guide
+# 🚀 VirtuesDimens iOS - Usage Guide

-This comprehensive guide shows you how to use AppDimens iOS in your projects with practical examples and best practices.
+This comprehensive guide shows you how to use VirtuesDimens iOS in your projects with practical examples and best practices.

 ## 📋 Table of Contents